arnovb-github/PoshCommence/readme.md

 $filter = Get-CmcFilterF 1 Name 0 test -Except -MatchCase -Verbose
 ```

-For brevity I used the `int` value 0 for the filterqualifier.
+For brevity I used the `int` value `0` for the filterqualifier.
 In the real world you should use its constant value, in this case `[Vovin.CmcLibNet.Database.FilterQualifier]::Contains`.
-It is not immediately obvious that you have access to that namespace, but you do.
+It may not be immediately obvious that you have access to that namespace, but you do.
 That is a hard thing to get your head around, so I created the `Show-CmcFilterQualifiers` cmdlet.
 It will show you all qualifiers and their numerical equivalents.

 **Important**: You specify any filter conjunction in the filters themselves.
 The default is **AND**.
 Set the `-OrFilter` switch for **OR**.
 There is no need to specify the filter conjunction separately.
 This is different from how you do it in Commence!